Last updated on October 23, 2022.

 So what can we do going forward?

 I’m actually not sure.
 I couldn’t find exact data for any of those things.
-The closest I came to actual data was related to pumpkin waste, which I hadn’t even considered before today.
-I’ll cover that in another post.
-I’m just focusing on candy today.
+But today I’m focusing on candy.

 Candy & Their Wrappers